 The original morning glory muffins included carrots, apples, raisins, coconut, nuts (pecans or walnuts!), and cinnamon.
 Some sources say the originals also included pineapple, while others omit it.
 Regardless… They were chock-full of delicious mix-ins!

 However, most sources agree that the original morning glory muffins recipe seems to have called for all-purpose flour, granulated sugar, and an entire cup of oil.
-Not exactly healthy… So I definitely changed that with my recipe!
+Not exactly the healthiest… So I decided to change that with my recipe!

-Let’s go over how to make these healthy pumpkin morning glory muffins!
+Let’s go over the key ingredients that you’ll need to make these healthy pumpkin morning glory muffins!

-You’ll start with white whole wheat flour and homemade pumpkin spice.
+Flour.
+You’ll start with white whole wheat flour.
 Contrary to what it sounds like, white whole wheat flour doesn’t contain any all-purpose (aka “white” flour) at all!
 Instead, it’s made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
 They both have the same health benefits (like extra fiber!), but white whole wheat flour has a lighter taste and texture.

+Pumpkin spice.
 As tempting as it may be to reach for that jar of store-bought pumpkin spice, I highly recommend you make your own.
 I always do!
-I love a higher ratio of the other spices compared to what most store-bought jars include because I find that gives a richer, cozier, and much more satisfying flavor.
-In my homemade pumpkin spice, I include cinnamon (← that kind is my favorite!), allspice, ginger, nutmeg, and cloves.
+I love a higher ratio of the other spices to cinnamon compared to what most store-bought jars include because I find that gives a richer, cozier, and much more satisfying flavor.
+In my homemade pumpkin spice, I include cinnamon (← that particular variety is my favorite!), allspice, ginger, nutmeg, and cloves.

 Hint: Pumpkin spice is short for “pumpkin pie spice,” meaning the spices used in the filling of pumpkin pie.
 It doesn’t actually include any pumpkin!

-Hint: Not all stevia brands and products have the same sweetness level!
+Hint: Many stevia brands and products have different sweetness levels, so they’re not necessarily 1-for-1 substitutes for each other.
 For the best results, I recommend using the same liquid stevia I do.
-I buy it online here because that’s the best price I’ve found, and you’ll use it in all of these recipes of mine, too!
+I buy it online here because that’s the best price I’ve found, and you’ll use it in all of these recipes of mine too!

+Carrots.
 Time for all of those yummy bonus mix-ins!
 First up?
 Freshly grated carrots.
 Yes, they must be freshly grated!
-Store-bought pre-shredded carrots (also called “matchstick” carrots) are thicker and drier, so they don’t fully soften or bake the same.
+Store-bought pre-shredded carrots (also called “matchstick” carrots) are thicker and drier, so they don’t fully soften or bake the same way.
 I know it takes a bit of extra effort to grate your own, but I promise these healthy pumpkin morning glory muffins are worth it!

 Tip: If you have a food processor with a grater attachment, that makes the grating process fly by much faster!

+Apples.
 Next come the apples!
 I love Fuji apples for baking recipes because they’re deliciously sweet, and they’re also firm enough to hold their shape without disintegrating into a mushy, mealy mess.
-Fuji’s are definitely by baking go-to apples!
+Fuji’s are definitely my “go-to” baking apples!
 And because someone always asks… I leave the peel on.
 I’m lazy! 😉

-One last tip for you!
-Low fat muffin batters (like this one!) tend to stick to cupcake liners like superglue.
+Prepare the muffin pan.
+Whether you decide to dollop the batter right into your pan’s cavities, or you opt to place liners inside of the muffin cups, coat them with cooking spray.
+Be generous!
+Low fat muffin batters (like this one!) tend to stick to liners like superglue.
 If you coat your liners with cooking spray first, then they peel away much more easily!

 Then all that’s left to do is pour yourself a big steaming mug of coffee (or tea or hot chocolate — I don’t judge!), and…